weilandia/coding-for-managers/review-2/exercises.md

 **Let's add an HTML with some CSS and an image for our home page.
 Where do these files go?**

-You will need to add 'Rails.application.config.assets.precompile += %w( home.css )' to our app/config/initializers/assets.rb file so that we can use the home.scss file for our styles on the homepage.
+You will need to add `Rails.application.config.assets.precompile += %w( home.css )` to our app/config/initializers/assets.rb file so that we can use the home.scss file for our styles on the homepage.

 Exercise 5: